EmirKarakayaDev/fernile-legal/docs/privacy-policy-en.md

 If a user has created an account, they may delete their account **directly from within the application**.
 For security purposes, users are required to **re-authenticate (confirm their password)** before the account deletion process is completed.

+Users who can no longer access the application can also request account and data deletion by contacting us via the email address provided in the Contact section of this policy.

 Upon account deletion:
 - The user account and all server-side data associated with the account (such as identity information and AI chat history) are **permanently deleted**.
 - Account deletion does **not automatically remove data stored locally on the user’s device** that is not associated with the account.